istresearch/scrapy-cluster/Quick_Start.md

 *This guide does not go into detail as to how everything works, but hopefully will get you scraping quickly.
 For more information about each process works please see the README's within each sub project.*

 1) Make Sure you have Apache Zookeeper, Apache Kafka, and Redis up and running on your cluster.
-For more information about standing those up, please refer to the links above.
+For more information about standing those up, please refer to the official project documentation.

 2) Download and unzip the project from the sidebar or [here](https://github.com/istresearch/scrapy-cluster/archive/master.zip).
 Lets assume our project is now in `~/scrapy-cluster`

 3) You will now need to configure the following four settings files:

 3a) `~/scrapy-cluster/kafka-monitor/settings-crawling.py`

 Add your specific configuraiton to `REDIS_HOST`, `REDIS_PORT`, and `KAFKA_HOSTS`.

 For example: